- What is the Triangle Area of North Carolina

 Jordan Lake is a 14,000 acre lake with camping, fishing, boat ramps and kayak and canoe tours.
 You will see all kinds of wildlife around the lake.
 There are no homes built on the lake.
 It’s a reservoir for the area including Cary.

 We have seasons and both very hot and very cold weather, at least for a day or two.
 Most of the year it’s wonderful even in the winter and summer.
-Sometimes people are surprised that we usually have a snow or two every year especially when I say the secondary roads aren’t plowed.
+Sometimes people are surprised that we usually have a few days of snow every year especially when I say the secondary roads aren’t plowed.
 It doesn’t matter, everything closes and it melts in a day or so.

 It’s big and varied